tfisher013/SuperStreetViewRouter.jl/docs/src/algorithm.md

 The algorithm performs the same routine for each car sequentially.

-1. Enumerate all paths of `depth` edges from current position.
+1. Enumerate all paths of `depth` edges from current junction that can be traversed in remaining time.
 2. Select the path which generates the greatest value.
 3. Travel `n_steps` along the selected path, updating remaining time with the travel cost.
 4. Repeat from 1 until remaining time prohibits further travel.